Rutherford Page

-Rutherford Page (April 27, 1887 - January 22, 1912) was an early American aviator who died in an airplane crash.
-An account of Page's death, with photo of him, can be found in Lawrence Goldstone's 2017 young adult book "Higher, Steeper, Faster: The Daredevils Who Conquered the Skies".
+Rutherford Page (April 27, 1887 – January 22, 1912) was an early American aviator who died in an airplane crash.

 Biography

 He was born on April 27, 1887, in Manhattan, New York City.
 He graduated from Yale University in 1910.

-At 4:04 pm on January 22, 1912, he lost control of his 1911 Curtiss Model E pusher biplane, 75 feet above Dominguez Field in Los Angeles, California.
-At a height of 60 feet, he abandoned the aircraft, and fell to his death onto a ploughed field.
+At 4:04 pm on January 22, 1912, at the "third international aviation meet" he lost control of his 1911 Curtiss Model E pusher biplane 75 ft above Dominguez Field in Los Angeles.
+He abandoned the aircraft, and fell to his death onto a plowed field.
+He had only been taught to fly about six weeks earlier by Glenn Curtiss, and had received his pilot's license only four days before.
+When other, more experienced aviators, including Curtiss, warned him about his risky aerial maneuvers that day, he brushed them off.
+An account of Page's death can be found in Lawrence Goldstone's 2017 young adult book Higher, Steeper, Faster: The Daredevils Who Conquered the Skies.